<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Seek professional advice: Businesses can seek advice from financial advisors or debt counsellors for strategies and solutions to reduce their debt.

+Getting a handle on business debt can help businesses avoid a number of challenges, besides cash flow problems.
+Poor credit can hinder a business’ growth, and can make it difficult to access preferable rates for future loans, credit and insurance.
 By taking proactive steps to manage and reduce their debt, businesses can improve their cash flow and avoid potential crises.

 Sign 4: Frequent overdrafts or declined payments